intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Fast BERT Optimization (Experimental, *NEW feature from 2.0.0*)
 ---------------------------------------------------------------

-Intel proposed a technique, Tensor Processing Primitives (TPP), a programming abstraction striving for efficient, portable implementation of DL workloads with high-productivity.
-TPPs define a compact, yet versatile set of 2D-tensor operators (or a virtual Tensor ISA), which subsequently can be utilized as building-blocks to construct complex operators on high-dimensional tensors.

-Implementation of TPP is integrated into Intel® Extension for PyTorch\*.
-BERT could benefit from this new technique.
+Intel proposed a technique to speed up BERT workloads.
+Implementation is integrated into Intel® Extension for PyTorch\*.
 An API `ipex.fast_bert` is provided for a simple usage.

 For more detailed information, check `Fast BERT <features/fast_bert.md>`_.